johannschopplich/apiful/docs/utilities/http-status-codes.md

 All status codes defined in RFC1945 (HTTP/1.0), RFC2616 (HTTP/1.1), RFC2518 (WebDAV), RFC6585 (Additional HTTP Status Codes), and RFC7538 (Permanent Redirect) are supported.

 > [!TIP]
 > You may be wondering, why not use the [http-status-codes](https://www.npmjs.com/package/http-status-codes) package directly?
-Because the enums exported by the package do not work well with frameworks like Hono that use the `@hono/zod-openapi` type system.
+Because the enums exported by the package don't work well with frameworks like Hono that use the `@hono/zod-openapi` type system.

 ## Usage